 Degree structure and studies

-Core studies include an introduction course to M.Sc. studies and a course on research methodology.
+Core studies, 9 ECTS credits, include an introduction course to M.Sc. studies, research methodology and laboratory safety.

-The Master's thesis, 30 ECTS credits, are a part of specialisation studies.
-The thesis is an advanced research project, which requires approximately six months of full-time work.
-Students complete it during their fourth semester.
+The Master's thesis, 30 ECTS credits, is an advanced research project during the programme's fourth semester.
+The Master's thesis requires approximately six months of full-time work.

 Master of Science in Technology

 120 ECTS credits

 1 December 2021 − 19 January 2022 at 15:00 (UTC+2)